Engee documentation

 [6.1 18.8 22.8 25.7; 23.6 61.1 73.0 81.5; 44.5 106.4 125.9 140.1; 67.5 153.5 180.7 200.3; 92.3 202.1 236.9 262.0] W (by default) | `positive scalar matrix'.

 Matrix of values of heat dissipated to the environment corresponding to the values of the flow rate and the difference between the enclosure temperature and the ambient temperature.
-The values in this parameter correspond to the values of the temperature difference in Vector of temperature rises above ambient, T.
+The values in this parameter correspond to the values of the temperature difference in the Vector of temperature rises above ambient, T parameters.

 Dependencies

-To use this parameter, set parameterization to `Datasheet' and Convection to `Forced - specify flow velocity'.
+To use this parameter, set the Parameterization parameters to `Datasheet' and the Convection parameters to `Forced - specify flow velocity'.

 Corresponding convective heat transfer coefficient, h_TLU1(T) - convective heat transfer coefficients corresponding to the difference between the enclosure temperature and the ambient temperature